tusharbansal22/Ticket-Generator/README.md

 It uses html,css for frontend and django for backend.

 Theme is inspired from Harry Potter.
-Lumos!
+Lumos Maxima!

 ## User Interface